Wondering what a simulated diamond is?

 A simulated diamond is any colorless material that is used to imitate the look of a real diamond.
 They can be natural gemstones, lab-created gemstones, natural materials, or man-made materials.

 Simulated diamonds can be tricky for someone who doesn’t know much about them.
-Many people think lab grown diamonds are simulated diamonds.
-Lab-created diamonds aren’t simulated diamonds.
+When it comes to lab grown vs simulated diamonds, many people assume they are the same.
+However, lab-created diamonds aren’t simulated diamonds.

 They're also called synthetic diamonds, which causes some confusion.
 They are real diamonds with the same durability, optics, and chemical composition as a mined diamond, aka a natural diamond.

 Synthetic gemstones are lab-created gemstones like lab diamonds with the same features as their earth mined diamond versions.
 A cultivated diamond is considered by gemologists to be a fake diamond.

 Read more: How To Tell If Your Diamond Is Fake

 Many people seek out simulated diamonds as a diamond alternative.
 There are many reasons why people opt to do this, including price point, brilliance, and ethical concerns about diamond mining and conflict diamonds.

 Any colorless material that can be faceted can be a diamond imitation.
 However, there’s a handful of diamond simulants that are popular.

 Moissanite has been the most popular simulated stone in the last 20 years.
 It rarely occurs naturally, so it’s considered a synthetic gemstone, not man-made.
 It’s nicknamed the “Space Diamond” due to the story of its discovery.